U.S. to promote use of opioid alternatives to treat addiction

 “Such an effort would be a first for FDA,” Gottlieb said.
 “We believe that granting such an indication in labeling can help promote more widespread use of, and coverage for, these treatments.”

-Methadone, a decades-old drug originally introduced by Eli Lilly & Co; buprenorphine, a 15-year-old drug sold in combination with naloxone by Invidior Plc under the brand name Suboxone; and naltrexone, a drug sold by Alkermes Plc under the brand name Vivitrol, act in a way similar to opioids but without delivering the “high” that leads to addiction.
-They are used to help addicts taper off opioids.

-The FDA, Gottlieb said, will issue guidance for drugmakers to promote the development of new addiction treatments and lay out the agency’s interest in “novel, non-abstinence-based” products.
+The FDA, he said, will issue guidance for drugmakers to promote the development of new addiction treatments and lay out the agency’s interest in “novel, non-abstinence-based” products.
+(Reporting by Toni Clarke in Washington; Editing by Bill Rigby)

-Cathryn Donaldson, a spokeswoman for America’s Health Insurance Plans, which represents the insurance industry, said health plans will review the labels once they are revised and released by the FDA.

-“We’ll continue to work closely with state and federal regulators to ensure we’re taking a comprehensive, collaborative approach to solving this crisis and getting patients the care they need to recover from addiction,” she said.